Who is eligible to be a Principal Investigator?

 Faculty of Arts and Sciences (FAS)

 According to FAS policy, only teaching members of the Faculty and a select number of other academic appointees are considered to be PI eligible.
-The policy, including a list of who is eligible may be found here
+Please read the PI eligibility policy, including a list of who is eligible.

 The FAS has also established a process by which “Harvard appointees who are not otherwise PI-eligible may on occasion be authorized to serve as PI with approval by the appropriate Divisional Dean.
 The department chair or center director can submit such requests using the PI Rights Questionnaire form, and the justification must be compelling.”

 Generally, only those who have an academic appointment may be considered PI eligible.
 However, there may be circumstances when individuals that do not have an academic appointment who report to the University Central Administrative Unit may have the opportunity to seek external funding for special projects that contribute towards the goals or the mission of the individual’s unit.
 The Office of the Provost for Central Administration has developed a process for such circumstances.
-The policy for this process may be found here.
-The Request Form to use with this process may be found here.
+Please read the Policy for Granting Non-Academic PI Eligibility.
+Use the Request For Granting Non-Academic PI Status (PDF) form with this process.

 The Harvard Graduate Schools have incorporated different policies and procedures for determining PI eligibility.
 Some schools maintain a list of names of those that are eligible while others create policies according to faculty rank or title.
 Given the variability, it is recommended that researchers check in with their respective school.